 Try this entirely plant-based Italian restaurant

-With its huge glass roof, this 720-square-meter restaurant surrounded by greenery is undoubtedly the most beautiful Italian restaurant in Paris!
-In fact, word has it that they serve the best truffle pasta here, as well as a classic tiramisu that rivals those served in Italy.
+With its huge glass roof, this 720-square-meter plant-filled restaurant is undoubtedly the most beautiful Italian restaurant in Paris!
+In fact, word has it that they serve thebest truffle pasta , as well as a classic tiramisu that rivals those served in Italy.

-A bucolic and intimate getaway in the heart of the 13th arrondissement.
+A bucolic and intimate retreat in the heart of the 13th arrondissement.
 For a peaceful outing this weekend in Paris, head to Rue Dieulafoy: nestled in the 13th arrondissement near Place d’Italie and Rue de Tolbiac, it offers a bucolic, residential atmosphere with low-rise houses and pastel-colored facades.
-Easily accessible from the Tolbiac or Maison Blanche metro stations, it’s a favorite spot for photographers and strollers seeking a more intimate side of Paris.
+Easily accessible from the Tolbiac or Maison Blanche metro stations, it’s a favorite among photographers and strollers seeking a more intimate side of Paris.